 This means a blog author has the ability to choose a certain number of words that are used to create various indexes.
 This is part of what I see as a problem: it creates a very large number of indexes because each category and tag creates what looks like an index in its own right.
 In a book, though, you get one index and each word has references with just a page number, not the title of the page and a preview of the content (teaser or excerpt) and an image…

 That being said, this is a way to allow your users to visit a page where they can find other articles that talk about the same subject.
-In other words, if you are interested by the Search Engine Optimization topic, by following the link to that category, you will automatically find all my other pages about SEO.
+In other words, if you are interested by the Search Engine Optimization topic, by following the link to that category, you automatically find all the other pages about SEO.